DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Photonic Quantum Computing

-Gaussian Boson Sampling is a quantum computational model that leverages the quantum properties of light to address complex sampling problems~\cite{brod2019photonic,hamilton2017gaussian}.
-In GBS, squeezed vacuum states of photons are injected into a linear optical interferometer and measured in the Fock basis.
-The task of sampling from the output distribution of a GBS device is widely believed to be classically intractable.
-This computational hardness establishes GBS as a prime candidate for demonstrating quantum advantage~\cite{hamilton2017gaussian,bulmer2022boundary,zhong2020quantum,zhong2021phase,madsen2022quantum}.
-Furthermore, GBS offers a significant advantage for solving problems that can be directly encoded into its architecture, such as molecular docking~\cite{banchi2020molecular}, graph similarity~\cite{schuld2020measuring}, and finding maximum cliques~\cite{arrazola2018using}.
+Code~\ref{code:gbs} illustrates the foundational construction of a GBS circuit.
+In this configuration, six modes are initialized with identical single-mode squeezing operations and propagated through an identity interferometer.
+Subsequently, the \texttt{measure()} method is invoked to simulate the detection process.
+DeepQuantum supports both photon-number-resolving detectors and threshold detectors for Fock basis measurements, accessible via the \verb|detector='pnrd'| and \verb|detector='threshold'| arguments, respectively.
+The resulting circuit architecture is shown in Fig.~\ref{fig:gbs}.

-DeepQuantum provides an intuitive interface for the direct construction of GBS circuits via \texttt{GaussianBosonSampling} class, where users can define the squeezing parameters and the linear optical interferometer.
-Furthermore, it offers a higher-level abstraction for tackling graph-relevant problems via \texttt{GBS\_Graph} class.
-This functionality streamlines the process by automatically encoding a graph's structure into the GBS circuit and subsequently performing the sampling.
+The \texttt{GraphGBS} class seamlessly embeds graph information into a GBS device.
+Mathematically, this is achieved by applying the Takagi-Autonne decomposition to the graph's symmetric adjacency matrix $A$~\cite{bradler2018gaussian, oh2024quantum}:

-Code~\ref{code:GBS} illustrates the construction of a GBS circuit \texttt{GaussianBosonSampling}.
-Six modes are initialized with single-mode squeezing operations and propagated through an identity interferometer.
-Subsequently, method \texttt{measure()} implements the measurement operations.
-Photon number resolving detectors and threshold detectors are provided for Fock basis measurement, corresponding to \verb|detector='pnrd'| and \verb|detector='threshold'| in \texttt{measure()} method.
+where $U$ is a unitary matrix and $\Lambda = \mathrm{Diag}(\lambda_1, \dots, \lambda_N)$ is a diagonal matrix containing non-negative singular values.
+After an appropriate rescaling of the adjacency matrix to satisfy the physical squeezing constraints, the singular values determine the squeezing parameters, while $U$ specifies the interferometer.

 Output: